yeastrc/mason/mason_doc/callback_functions.md

 - `allRowsVerticalLines_callbackFunctions` is covered in detail <a href="callbacks/allRowsVerticalLines_callbackFunctions.md">here</a>.

 ## When are the callback functions called?
 Below is a description of when the various callback functions are called by the Mason viewer and what parameters are passed into them.
 Note that all functions take as their parameter a single properties object that associates specific property names with values.
-Every properties object should containt a property named `callbackDataStorage`, which can store data and retrieve it in subsequent function calls.
+Every properties object should contain a property named `callbackDataStorage`, which can store data and retrieve it in subsequent function calls.
 An example use would be to precompute the the tool tip text and then return that on subsequent calls.